-The most recent homeless count and survey for Sonoma County was conducted in 20229 using HUD-recommended practices.
-The Point-in Time Count identified 2,745-893 persons experiencing homelessness in Sonoma County.
-This represents a decrease of tenseven percent from the count conducted in 2019.
-Overall conclusions from the 20292 survey included:
+The most recent homeless count and survey for Sonoma County was conducted in 2022 using HUDrecommended practices.
+The Point-in Time Count identified 2,893 persons experiencing homelessness in Sonoma County.
+This represents a decrease of ten percent from the count conducted in 2019.
+Overall conclusions from the 2022 survey included:

-- 73 63 percent of the population were male, 3527 percent were female, less than 1 percent were transgender and less than 1 percent were gender non-binary. - The majority (6075%) of the population were between the ages of 25 and 6054.
-The population under the age of 18 made up one5 percent, ages 18-24 comprised 104 percent and people 6155 years or older made up the remaining 1524 percent. - The sheltered population made up 328 percent of the survey respondents while 682 percent were unsheltered.
-Also, 128 percent of the population was counted in vehicles. - Chronically homeless individuals comprised 49-25 percent of the population, veterans made up five seven percent, nine percent were families and two percent were unaccompanied children. - 6888 percent of those experiencing homelessness became homeless while living in Sonoma County. - Almost one-quarter (232%) of survey respondents cited job loss as the primary cause of their homelessness.
-6370 percent reported unaffordable rent as an obstacle to securing permanent housing and another 4550 percent cited no job or not enough income as an obstacle. - 89 percent of respondents who were unsheltered or staying in emergency shelter would move into housing if it were available.
-54 percent preferred housing without preconditions.
+- 63 percent of the population were male, 35 percent were female, 1 percent were transgender and 1 percent were gender non-binary. - The majority (75%) of the population were between the ages of 25 and 60.
+The population under the age of 18 made up one percent, ages 18-24 comprised 10 percent and people 61 years or older made up the remaining 15 percent. - The sheltered population made up 28 percent of the survey respondents while 68 percent were unsheltered.
+Also, 18 percent of the population was counted in vehicles. - Chronically homeless individuals comprised 25 percent of the population, veterans made up seven percent, nine percent were families and two percent were unaccompanied children. - 68 percent of those experiencing homelessness became homeless while living in Sonoma County. - Almost one-quarter (23%) of survey respondents cited job loss as the primary cause of their homelessness.
+63 percent reported unaffordable rent as an obstacle to securing permanent housing and another 45 percent cited no job or not enough income as an obstacle.

-The 20229 Point-in-Time Count found 2936 homeless persons in Petaluma.
-Of this total, 463-79 were sheltered and 433-214 were unsheltered.
-Table A19 shows the number of homeless surveyed between 2018 and 20229 in Petaluma, surrounding cities and Sonoma County.
-As shown, while the percentage number of homeless in the County indecreased, the number in Petaluma increased decreased.
+The 2022 Point-in-Time Count found 293 homeless persons in Petaluma.
+Of this total, 79 were sheltered and 214 were unsheltered.
+Table A19 shows the number of homeless surveyed between 2018 and 2022 in Petaluma, surrounding cities and Sonoma County.
+As shown, while the number of homeless in the County increased, the number in Petaluma decreased.